tcibinan/flaxo/README.md

 | TRAVIS_WEB_HOOK_URL | Travis web hook redirect absolute url. |
 | MOSS_USER_ID | Moss system userid.
 It can be received from the email or you can find someone else's one on the web and use for you own risk. |

-Integration tests also requires a few system variables. **todo:** Replace integration tests with components tests where outer services clients are just mocks.
+Integration tests also requires a few system variables.

 | Variable | Description |
 |---|---|